-We are also a "smaller reporting company," as defined in Rule 12b-2 under the Securities Exchange Act of 1934, as amended.
+We are a "smaller reporting company," as defined in Rule 12b-2 under the Securities Exchange Act of 1934, as amended.
 We would cease to be a smaller reporting company if we have a public float in excess of \$250 million or have annual revenues in excess of \$100 million and a public float in excess of \$700 million, determined on an annual basis.

-As an emerging growth company, we are permitted and intend to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth companies.
+As a smaller reporting company, we are permitted and intend to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not smaller reporting companies.
 These exemptions include: